 Short on time?
-Lifeboost espresso coffee beans are the best coffee beans for Jura machines.
+Lifeboost Optimist Light Roast is the best coffee for Jura machines.

 Jura coffee machines are famous for being some of the best at-home brewing devices on the market.

 However, that’s not to say that the machine alone is what whips up a great cup of coffee.